arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 }
 ```

+How to proceed?
 In the end, we need to return an instance of `IO`.
-And so far it seems we are free to define the type `IO` as we wish.
-It makes a sense to proceed with:
+We are free to define the type `IO` as we wish, so it makes a sense to proceed with:

 ```csharp
 IO<int> CalculateWithSideEffect(string s)